Azareal/Gosora/docs/configuration.md

 NoEmbed - Don't expand links into videos or images.
 Default: false

+ExtraCSPOrigins - Extra origins which may want whitelisted in the default Content Security Policy.

+StaticResBase - The default prefix for static resource files.
+May be a path or an external domain like a CDN domain.
+Default: /s/

 NoAvatar - The default avatar to use for users when they don't have their own.
 The default for this may change in the near future to better utilise HTTP/2.
 Example: https://api.adorable.io/avatars/{width}/{id}.png

 ItemsPerPage - The number of posts, topics, etc. you want on each page.